 Balance In Organ Playing, Part I

 Many years ago, before he passed away, I became acquainted with a very nice man who played for his church which had a medium sized pipe organ in fully playable condition which was being employed during the worship service.
-He was a very capable organist, his congregation was fortunate to have him, but he had no interest in learning repertoire save for the simplest and slowest of pieces.
+He was a very capable organist, his congregation was fortunate to have him, but he had no interest in learning new repertoire save for the easiest pieces.
 He once said to me, proudly moreover, "I don't mess around with all those fancy toccatas."
-He aspired to nothing else, was comfortable being stuck in this hamster's wheel, and seemed quite content never to continue his learning.
-I only heard him perform one time, what he played on that occasion he played well, but I suspect all those fancy toccatas stood ready at any moment to force him to come to grips with certain habits of his which were generating fatigue and maybe certain balance issues.
+He was quite comfortable being stuck in this hamster's wheel and was content not to reach for any higher level of attainment.
+I only heard him perform once, that being a wedding service, what he played on that occasion he played well, but I suspect all those fancy toccatas stood ready at any moment to force him to come to grips with certain habits of his which were generating fatigue and maybe certain balance issues.
 This is often traceable to bench position.
-All those fancy toccatas meant continuing his learning.
-It's more work to do that.
-All those fancy toccatas would have thrown any wrist or balance issues he had into high relief, thus, rather than working at it, to reform old habits, he rationalized the importance (to him) of that part of the standard repertoire.
+All those fancy toccatas meant more work ...
+AND, all those fancy toccatas would have thrown into high relief any wrist or balance issues of his, thus, rather than working at it, to reform old habits, he rationalized the importance (to him) of that part of the standard repertoire.